 9 To complete the analysis refer to the key in Section III.D.6 of the Instructional Guidebook.
 10 Prior to asserting or declining CWA jurisdiction based solely on this category, Corps Districts will elevate the action to Corps and EPA HQ for review consistent with the process described in the Corps/EPA Memorandum Regarding CWA Act Jurisdiction Following Rapanos.

-Identify water body and summarize rationale supporting determination:

-Provide estimates for jurisdictional waters in the review area (check all that apply):

-Tributary waters: linear feet width (ft).
+Identify water body and summarize rationale supporting determination: Provide estimates for jurisdictional waters in the review area (check all that apply): Tributary waters: linear feet width (ft).
 Other non-wetland waters: acres.
 Identify type(s) of waters: .
 Wetlands: acres.

-F. NON-JURISDICTIONAL WATERS, INCLUDING WETLANDS (CHECK ALL THAT APPLY):

-- If potential wetlands were assessed within the review area, these areas did not meet the criteria in the 1987 Corps of Engineers Wetland Delineation Manual and/or appropriate Regional Supplements. - Review area included isolated waters with no substantial nexus to interstate (or foreign) commerce. - Prior to the Jan 2001 Supreme Court decision in "SWANCC," the review area would have been regulated based solely on the "Migratory Bird Rule" (MBR). - Waters do not meet the "Significant Nexus" standard, where such a finding is required for jurisdiction.
-Explain:
+F. NON-JURISDICTIONAL WATERS, INCLUDING WETLANDS (CHECK ALL THAT APPLY): If potential wetlands were assessed within the review area, these areas did not meet the criteria in the 1987 Corps of Engineers Wetland Delineation Manual and/or appropriate Regional Supplements. ; An area was depicted on Horry NWI map as forested freshwater wetlands partially ditched/drained.
+No other indicators of potential onsite wetlands were found by review of applicant submittal or available desktop resources. dra Review area included isolated waters with no substantial nexus to interstate (or foreign) commerce.
+Prior to the Jan 2001 Supreme Court decision in "SWANCC," the review area would have been regulated based solely on the "Migratory Bird Rule" (MBR).
+Waters do not meet the "Significant Nexus" standard, where such a finding is required for jurisdiction.
+Explain: Other: (explain, if not covered above): Upland excavated ditches located within the project area that were determined to an only uplands.
+Provide acreage estimates for non-jurisdictional waters in the review area, where the sole potential basis of jurisdiction is the MBR factors (i.e., presence of migratory birds, presence of endangered species, use of water for irrigated agriculture), using best professional judgment (check all that apply): Non-wetland waters (i.e., rivers, streams): linear feet width (ft).

-Other: (explain, if not covered above): A swale is present within the project review area.
-The swale is shallow and lacks a defined bed and bank.
-By definition, a swale is not considered a water of the U.S. Therefore, is it non-jurisdictional and not regulated by Section 404 of the CWA.

-Provide acreage estimates for non-jurisdictional waters in the review area, where the sole potential basis of jurisdiction is the MBR factors (i.e., presence of migratory birds, presence of endangered species, use of water for irrigated agriculture), using best professional judgment (check all that apply):

-Non-wetland waters (i.e., rivers, streams): linear feet width (ft).

 Lakes/ponds: acres.
 Other non-wetland waters: acres.
-List type of aquatic resource:
+List type of aquatic resource: .
 Wetlands: acres.

-Provide acreage estimates for non-jurisdictional waters in the review area that do not meet the "Significant Nexus" standard, where such a finding is required for jurisdiction (check all that apply):

-- Non-wetland waters (i.e., rivers, streams):
+Provide acreage estimates for non-jurisdictional waters in the review area that do not meet the "Significant Nexus" standard, where such a finding is required for jurisdiction (check all that apply): Non-wetland waters (i.e., rivers, streams): linear feet, width (ft).

-linear feet,

-width (ft).

 Lakes/ponds: acres.

-Other non-wetland waters:

-acres.
-List type of aquatic resource:
+Other non-wetland waters: acres.
+List type of aquatic resource: Wetlands: acres.

-- Other non-wetland waters: acres.
-List t

-- Wetlands: acres.